AusClimateService/npcp/reports/phase1/phase1_report.md

 We therefore focus the remaining presentation and discussion of results on the CMIP6-based data.

-The results for each variable and assessment category are discussed in the sections below, with maps showing the results for all grid points for a representative RCM/GCM as required.
+The results for each variable and assessment category are discussed in the sections below, with maps showing the results for all grid points for a representative RCM/GCM combination as required.
-See the supplementary materials for the map for every metric and RCM/GCM combination
+See the supplementary materials for the map for every metric and RCM/GCM combination that was assessed ([GitHub link](https://github.com/AusClimateService/npcp/tree/master/reports/phase1/supplementary) to be replaced with Zenodo DOI).
-([GitHub link](https://github.com/AusClimateService/npcp/tree/master/reports/phase1/supplementary)
-to be replaced with Zenodo DOI).
 In addition to showing the results for bias corrected RCM and GCM data, the maps for the cross-validation task also show an "AGCD (training data)" result.
-This result is derived from a simple replication the AGCD training data rather than applying a bias correction method.
+This result is derived from a simple replication of the AGCD training data rather than applying a bias correction method.